commercialhaskell/stack/doc/README.md

 Stack can be installed on most Unix-like operating systems (including macOS) and Windows.

+!!! info

+    In addition to the methods described below, Stack can also be installed using the separate [GHCup](https://www.haskell.org/ghcup/) installer for
+    Haskell-related tools.
+GHCup provides Stack for some combinations of machine architecture and operating system not provided elsewhere.
+By default, the script to install GHCup (which can be run more than once) also configures Stack so that if Stack needs a version of GHC, GHCup takes over obtaining and installing that version.

 === "Unix-like"

-    For most Unix-like operating systems, the easiest way to install Stack is to
+    For most Unix-like operating systems, the easiest way to install Stack directly is to command:
-    command:

     ~~~text
     curl -sSL https://get.haskellstack.org/ | sh